So far, only a handful of people are riding the new express bus between Johnston County and downtown Raleigh.

 Triangle Transit launched the route Dec.
 16 to help commuters escape traffic jams during the rebuilding of Interstate 40 in Raleigh.

 The JCX route starts near the garden center at Walmart in the Cleveland community.
 The bus then travels nonstop to downtown Raleigh, dropping off riders at Moore Square Station and at the corner of Edenton and Wilmington streets.
-The bus runs weekdays in the morning and in the late afternoon to evening.
+The bus runs weekdays in the morning and afternoon.

 From Dec.
 16 to Dec.
 30, only 126 people rode the bus.
 Dec.
 18 had the most riders, with 25; Dec.
 23 had the fewest, with only three.